June 15th 2015 was the 800th anniversary of the signing of Magna Carta.

 John finally came to an agreement with the Church in May 1213, swearing that the liberties established under Henry I would be strictly observed and allowing Langton to take up his post as archbishop.
 However, John broke his oath almost immediately and Langton became one of the leaders of the opposition to the king.

 The barons’ objections to John were almost beyond number.
-He had failed to face the French and had lost not only his family’s Continental possessions, but also those of his barons.
-Few had forgotten his treachery against his brother – his attempt on the throne whilst Richard was away on Crusade.
+He had failed to face the French and had lost not only most of his family’s Continental possessions, but also those of his barons.
+Few had forgotten his treachery against his brother – his attempts on the throne whilst Richard was away on Crusade.
 His barons even complained that he forced himself on their wives and daughters.

 The barons had had enough.